Over 100 nations seek probe into coronavirus origin

 Huge spike in COVID-19 cases in India: 5,000 cases reported in 24 hours; Death toll stands at 3,029

-India has joined other nations in backing a EU motion at the World Health Assembly for an independent inquiry into the outbreak of the coronavirus.
+India has joined other nations in backing an EU motion at the World Health Assembly for an independent inquiry into the outbreak of the coronavirus.
 The meeting will take place today.

 The motion seeks an independent and comprehensive evaluation of the international health response under the World Health Organisation to COVID-19 along with a timeline.